ukceh-rse/rsecon25-bof-ai/submission.md

 > Enter an abstract of your submission.
 This should be a brief and attention-grabbing summary of your submission.

-Generative AI tools for programming have grown extremely quickly ...
-While there are still substantive concerns about the technology, and impedences to the discourse between communities with different values... blah

 Do you have a positive vision of a future of Research Software Engineering with GenAI coding tools, and would like to discuss how to bring it into being?
 Or perhaps you have a concern and see a policy gap that needs addressing.
 Do you have an experience that you think the RSE community would benefit from hearing about?
 Or perhaps you are feeling overwhelmed, unsure of what this technology means for you / how to respond.
 Or are you simply happy to lend your ear to colleagues?
 Whatever the nature of your experience or background, you are most welcome at this BoF session.

 *or perhaps instead, bullet point a list of questions we hope to discuss?*

+Generative AI has already embarked on a significant incursion into the domain of RSEs, touching all four pillars of Research Software Engineering (development, community, training, and policy).

+Excitement / concern / superposition of both?

+We know that many RSEs feel a degree of responsibility in providing guidance and leadership on the use of these tools, which compels them - if they were not interested anyway - to seek a deeper and more nuanced understanding than most analyses provide.

+Moreover, we suspect that many RSEs are, like us, reckoning with what these technologies mean for our own professional futures - how precisely should we be advocating for ourselves?
+What, if anything, are we asking for, and what are we promising in return for being listened to?

-This session will be split into two 90 minutes halves, with the first dedicated to sharing experiences and perspectives in a small-group setting.
+This session will be split into two 90 minutes halves.

+1. The first half will be dedicated to sharing experiences and perspectives in small break-out groups focused on topics chosen by participants.
-The second half aims to build on these insights to sketch a first draft of a position statement and guidance document, which we hope will be widely endorsed/supported within our community.
+2. The second half aims to build on these insights to draft a position statement and guidance document on the use of GenAI tools, which we hope will be widely signed/endorsed/supported by our community.

-We feel that RSEs have a unique vantage point on this subject and can provide something of real value, both to our community and those around us, if we work together and speak with one voice.
+We feel that RSEs have a unique vantage point on this subject, and can provide something of real value to those working with GenAI coding tools within and outside our community.
-Tabulating generic benefits, risks and "best practice" won't cut it: best practice for whom?
-In pursuit of what aims?
+(a different type of leadership ?)
+But this works best if we work together and speak with one voice!

 ## Prerequisites (150 words)